Music expresses that which cannot be said and on which it is impossible to be silent

 Musical legacy of the Panizza family

 This project explores and promotes the little-known international musical legacy of the Panizza family.
 Spanning three generations, from the early 19th century to the mid-20th century, their contribution to the world of international opera and ballet remains a fascinating and compelling study of musical and theatrical composition and practice.
-Giacomo, Giovanni Grazioso, and Ettore ‘Hector’ Panizza were at the forefront of European and American opera production; not only holding prominent artistic positions in such houses as La Scala; The Royal Opera, Covent Garden; The Metropolitan Opera, and Teatro Colón, but also writing many compositions that were regularly performed and equally admired by the industry and public alike.
-Through the sourcing, collation, curation, and performance of their compositions; and in the establishment of an archive that captures their profound contribution to conducting, musical direction, and philanthropy, this project seeks to firmly place the Panizza family as a significant Italian musical dynasty.
+Giacomo, Achille, Giovanni Grazioso, and Ettore ‘Hector’ Panizza were at the forefront of European and American opera production; not only holding prominent artistic positions in such houses as Teatro alla Scala; Teatro Dal Verme; The Royal Opera, Covent Garden; The Metropolitan Opera, and Teatro Colón, – and in the establishment of a series of publications, performances, recordings, and an online archive that captures their profound contribution to conducting, musical direction, and philanthropy, this project seeks to firmly place the Panizza family as a significant Italian musical dynasty.

 Featured Compositions